vanntastic/marky_mark/README.markdown

           mapTypeId: google.maps.MapTypeId.ROADMAP
         };
         map = create_map("map",map_opts);

+        // this is the from the example page
         // set multiple markers of the addresses that you need to mark set_markers([
            {